-For intercontinental flights from Europe South African Airways, Ethiopian Airlines and Kenya Airways (also with KLM) offer good options to Malawi, with routes involving an aircraft change at their respective national hubs (Johannesburg, Addis Ababa and Nairobi).
-All international flights have the option to land in either the capital Lilongwe (5-7 times per week) or Blantyre (2-3 days per week).
-Regional links between Malawi and Kenya, South Africa, Tanzania, Zambia and Zimbabwe are provided by Malawi Airlines and some of the national airlines of those countries.
-Such connections can sometimes be used in conjunction with another African or European airline flying from Europe to these countries.
-Malawi Airlines, through its association with Ethiopian Airlines can also offer connections around the world.
+For intercontinental flights from Europe Ethiopian Airlines and Kenya Airways (also with KLM) offer good options to Malawi, with routes involving an aircraft change at their respective national hubs (Addis Ababa and Nairobi).
+Those international flights land in either the capital Lilongwe or Blantyre.
+South African Airways and Malawi Airlines also now connect Lilongwe and Blantyre to Johannesburg, allowing travellers to reach Malawi via all the international airlines that serve that busy intercontinental hub.
+That applies in particular to Star Alliance member airlines since SAA is a member, as is Ethiopian Airlines, which is a 49% stakeholder in Malawi Airlines.
+Regional links between Malawi and Tanzania, Zambia and Zimbabwe are also provided by Malawi Airlines and such connections can sometimes be used in conjunction with another African or European airline flying to those countries from around the world.
 Malawi-based air charter companies also link Malawi to its neighbours.

 Entering Malawi by Road